PaulKinlan/paul.kinlan.me/content/2015-09-11-future-of-web-on-mobile.markdown

 Lastly, understanding the network and what is available to the user is critical for delivering the next generation of mobile experiences.
-Especially important for emerging markets where the network isn't guarnteed to be available when you need it either in terms of physical link or bandwidth.
+Especially important for emerging markets where the network isn't guaranteed to be available when you need it either in terms of physical link or bandwidth.

 {{% /slide %}}